-How to become a hospital doctor
+How to become Hospital doctor

-You can get into this job through:
+You can get into this job through a university course or an apprenticeship.

 University

-When you apply for a course in medicine, you could be asked to take the University Clinical Aptitude Test (UCAT) or BioMedical Admissions Test (BMAT).
-They test the skills you'll need on the course, like critical thinking, problem solving, data analysis, communication and scientific knowledge.
+It tests the skills you'll need on the course, like critical thinking, problem solving, data analysis, communication and scientific knowledge.

 Entry requirements